Shaba I: More confusion

 The situation was confusing, chaotic and difficult to assess.
 Observers were unsure of whether the war had ended with a victory for the Zaire government or had devolved into a guerrilla war.
 Journalists continued to face restrictions and intimidation.
-Seven European journalists (including Colin Smith) had been arrested in April and accused of illegally entering Shaba.Colin Smith, "The closing doors of Africa", The Observer, 15 May 1977, p.
-12; accessed via ProQuest.
+Seven European journalists (including Colin Smith) had been arrested in April and accused of illegally entering Shaba.
 A spokesperson for the Zaire military stated: "In the normal way these people should have been treated as mercenaries and shot immediately.
 It is a miracle they are still alive."
 The journalists were removed from Zaire after they had imprisoned for two weeks.

 According to a contemporary news report:

 Newsmen in Kinshasa, 1,500 miles from the Kolwei battlegrounds, repeatedly refused permission to visit Shaba province, finally received permission to visit the region and after a 10-day visit reported that they had not heard a single shot fired.
 In Kolwezi's hospital only two slightly wounded Zairian soldiers had been seen.

 If there was a war going on nobody seemed to know where the front was.
 Nevertheless, the general staff of the Zaire army was claiming to have begun a general offensive against the enemy and claimed to have surrounded the town of Mutshatsha.

 Mobutu's patchwork army of reluctant unemployed urban youths, displaced farmers' sons, the restless Moroccans and the Pygmies face an estimated 100 battle groups, each consisting of 30 well trained and well armed men operating deep inside friendly trail areas.

 The sympathies of the local people were also in question, with observers unsure of how many residents of Shaba supported the rebels.
 The image of the FAZ–Moroccan forces deteriorated when three Moroccan troops stabbed a Kolwezi woman to death and beat her babies after she denied them sex.
-(It was later determined that the soldiers raped the woman and killed her babies with bayonets and would be executed after military tribunal in Shaba.)"Rape case soldiers executed", The Guardian, 25 April 1977; accessed via ProQuest.
+(It was later determined that the soldiers raped the woman and killed her babies with bayonets and would be executed after military tribunal in Shaba.)
 Local people were threatened, imprisoned and killed by the Zairian military in an effort to prevent them from joining the rebels.
 The European, Australian and Canadian missionaries who surfaced after fleeing to Angola said that locals supported the rebels, none of whom being Cuban or Angolan, because they opposed Mobutu.